dbean104/spiral-algorithm-java/README.md

 ### Background
 The spiral algorithm is a method for determining the number of isomers of [fullerenes](https://en.wikipedia.org/wiki/Fullerene) with a given number of carbon atoms (the nuclearity)

-A full explanation of the spiral algorithm, how it works, and its limitations, is given in the book *An Atlas of Fullerenes* by P.W.
-Fowler and D. E. Manolopoulos.
+A full explanation of the spiral algorithm, how it works, and its limitations, is given in the book *An Atlas of Fullerenes* by P. W. Fowler and D. E. Manolopoulos.

 The book is available to buy [here](https://store.doverpublications.com/0486453626.html).